-The sensitivity graphs for the 10% best model runs for IOP-1 and IOP-2 for the leaf area index, lai, (Fig. 3a-f) again reflect the differences in the ranges of the likelihood measures for the different fluxes as well as for the same fluxes for the two IOPs.
-Especially
+The sensitivity graphs for the 10% best model runs for IOP-1 and IOP-2 for the leaf area index, lai, (Fig. 3a to f) again reflect the differences in the ranges of the likelihood measures for the different fluxes as well as for the same fluxes for the two IOPs.
+Especially for the latent heat flux, there was a large difference of ranges of coefficients of efficiency for the 10% best model runs for the two IOPs with values for IOP-1 that were all larger than the maximum values for IOP-2.
+All fluxes show a high degree of sensitivity to the lai for both IOPs, with a higher frequency of lai values within the lower half of the lai range for all fluxes but the latent heat flux for IOP-1.

-$2 \,\mathrm{m}^2 \,\mathrm{m}^{-2}$ .
 To directly compare the sensitivity of the parameters for the different fluxes, the cumulative frequency of each of the parameters for the 10% best runs were plotted and compared to a uniform parameter distribution, indicated by the diagonal line (Fig. 3g and h).
 Slopes of the cumulative frequency curves that deviate from the slope of the diagonal line indicate parameter sensitivity and more or less frequent parameter ranges for larger or smaller slopes, respectively.
-For the lai, the features as explained above can easily be seen in the plots of cumulative frequency.
-For all fluxes the steepest slopes in the curves (i.e. the largest derivative) and therefore the optimal parameter values are in a range of lai values of 0.5 to $5\,\mathrm{m^2\,m^{-2}}$ , which is lower than the reference value for the Waldstein-Weidenbrunnen site of $5\,\mathrm{m^2\,m^{-2}}$ .
-For the sensible heat flux for IOP-1 and the latent heat flux for both IOPs, lai values lower than a certain threshold were not found in the behavioural parameter sets, indicated by no increase in the cumulative frequency curves across the lower parameter range.
-Similarly, lai values larger than a certain threshold value did not appear within the behavioural parameter sets for the sensible heat flux for both IOPs and for the latent heat flux for IOP-2.
-The cumulative frequency curves for the combined coefficients of efficiency for both IOPs have a more pronounced shape than the other curves, indicating optimal lai values of for the latent heat flux, there was a large difference of ranges of coefficients of efficiency for the 10% best model runs for the two IOPs with values for IOP-1 that were all larger than the maximum values for IOP-2.
-All fluxes show a high degree of sensitivity to the lai for both IOPs, with a higher frequency of lai values within the lower half of the lai range for all fluxes.
-Only for the latent heat flux for IOP-1 does the distribution peak at a higher value of approximately $4\,\mathrm{m}^2\,\mathrm{m}^{-2}$ and does not cover values smaller than approximately 2 m m-2 and no lai values below and above a lower and upper lai value, respectively.
+For all fluxes the steepest slopes in the curves (i.e. the largest derivative) and therefore the optimal parameter values for lai are in a range of 0.5 to $5 \text{ m}^2 \text{ m}^{-2}$ , which is mostly lower than the reference value for the Waldstein-Weidenbrunnen site of $4.8 \text{ m}^2 \text{ m}^{-2}$ .
+For the sensible and latent heat fluxes, lai values are confined to a smaller range than the original parameter range, with no values that are lower/higher than a certain threshold value appearing in the behavioural parameter sets.
+The cumulative frequency curves for the combined coefficients of efficiency for both IOPs have a more pronounced shape and a narrower range than the other curves, indicating optimal lai values of approximately $2 \text{ m}^2 \text{ m}^{-2}$ .
+Figures 5 and 6 display the sensitivity of the model to an additional set of six parameters.
+The $Q{10}$ for stem respiration, q10s, is one of the parameters the model is not sensitive to for all fluxes for both IOPs, as none of the cumulative frequency curves in Fig. 5a and b deviates much from the diagonal line representing the uniform distribution.
+As stem respiration contributes